lado-saha/Pageman/README.md

 | Object | School Project|

 See Presentation [HERE!!](https://tome.app/pageman/pageman-mitigating-internal-fragmentation-in-the-buddy-allocator-clr34ekcr1dqxob5zfd59m8m7) on Tome.ai
-> There you will see a well explained process, from fittin to freeing
+> In the presentation, you will see a well detailed explanation with well designed Graphics and examples

 ## Table of Contents